vxnuaj/Learning-Arc/neural-networks/optimization/01-optim-dl.md

 The input to this function is a vector in $\mathbb{R}^2$, therefore it's Hessian matrix (see [other notes](#other-notes)), will have $2$ eigenvalues.

-When the eigenvalues for the Hessian matrix of the function, are positive where the gradient is $0$, we have a local minima.
+When the eigenvalues for the Hessian matrix of the function, are positive where the gradient is $0$, we have at least a local minima.
 This is as positive eigenvalues indicate an increasing 1st order partial derivative.
 But we have a flat, zero-gradient, so therefore we've reached at least a local minima, if not a global minima, a flat point in a convex region.

 On the other hand, when the eigenvalues for the Hessian matrix of the function are negative, (meaning the Hessian is negative semi-definite), at a point where we have a $0$ gradient, we've reached at least a local maxima if not a global maxima, indicating a flat point in a concave region.